A tale of performance issues, new shiny things, old hardware and patching Big Sur

 And that is how I came to learn about Apple’s newer, cross-platform Speech framework.
 There was a downside, though: I wouldn’t be able to specify a custom grammar.
 It’s my only option on iOS, though.

-So I started searching for React Native libraries that interfaced with this API, and I found one pretty quick: react-native-voice.1 I fired up iTerm2 and ran brew install node watchman and sudo gem install cocoapods.
+.
 I had to do some finicking around to get the latter to work, but in the end it wasn’t too bad.

-And then I ran drew a breath and ran npx react-native init DashTen ---template react-native-template-typescript.
+.
 That long-winded command set up a TypeScript-based project called DashTen (as in: “Speed -10”).
-I promptly removed all the npm-specific files, thus replacing it with my preferred Node package manager, pnpm.
+I promptly removed all the npm

-And so I reluctantly switched back to npm.
+And so I reluctantly switched back to npm

-And so, drawing my breath, I ran npx react-native start.
+And so, drawing my breath, I ran npx react-native start

 Nothing happened for a while. ⏳ And then… it spat out a complicated error and exited.